 Sussex County, Delaware, is a rural county with beaches along the Delaware Bay and Atlantic Ocean.
 Per the 2010 U.S. Census, Sussex County had a population increase of more than 25 percent from 2000 to 2010.
-The Delaware Population Consortium predicts that the population will increase 30 percent from 2010 to 2040.
+With only 2 more years left before the next U.S Census is completed, the County is on target to see an 18 percent growth over 2010.
 The State of Delaware has never had a general sales tax, inventory tax, or statewide property tax.
 Local property taxes are very low, making the county a desirable destination for new residents and retirees.
 The eastern portion of the county is home to most of Delaware's beaches and seaside resorts.
 Sussex's central and western areas are the backbone of Delaware's agriculture industry.